-Academic Honors\
+Academic Honors

-The Dean's Honor Roll honors all students in the College completing 12 or more credits during the fall or winter semesters with a minimum 3.5 grade point average.
+The Dean's Honor Roll honors students in the College completing 12 or more credits during the fall or winter semester with a minimum 3.5 grade point average, and students attending on a part-time basis who, over the previous three semesters (Spring/Summer count as one semester), have accumulated at least 15 credits and earned a minimum 3.7 grade point average.
+Students are honored at either a spring or winter honor's ceremony.

 Graduation Honors are awarded to students earning a minimum 3.5 cumulative grade point average at the time of graduation; High Honors are awarded to students earning a minimum 3.8 cumulative grade point average at the time of graduation.
-Honors or High Honors is indicated on students' transcripts, the commencement program, and press releases.
+Honors or High Honors is indicated on students'

-Attendance\
+transcripts, the commencement program, and press releases.

+Class Attendance

-Students are expected to attend all sessions of the classes for which they registered.
+Students are expected to attend all sessions of the courses for which they register.
 Regular class attendance is necessary for maximum success in college.
 In the event of excessive absence or tardiness, individual instructors determine if the quality of students' work has been adversely affected.
 Students are responsible for all material covered during their absence.
 No person is allowed to attend a class unless officially enrolled on a credit or non-credit basis with the appropriate fees paid.

-Cancellation of Classes\\\\\
+Cancellation of Classes\

 The College may cancel course offerings due to low enrollment, lack of instructor, or any other reason deemed viable by the Instructional Vice President.
 Every effort is made to accommodate students into alternate sections.
-Information regarding the current status of course offerings is available at the Student Records office.
+Information regarding the current status of course offerings is available at the Student Records Office.

-Course Load\
+Course Load

-Full-time Student One who enrolls in twelve or more credit hours per 2- 2- semester (six or more credit hours for spring or summer sessions).
-Part-time Student One who enrolls in less than twelve credit hours per
+Full-time Student.....One who enrolls in twelve or more credit hours per semester.

+Part-time Student....One who enrolls in less than twelve credit hours per semester.

-- semester (five or less credit hours for spring or summer sessions). - .Half-time Student ....A part-time student enrolled in at least six credit hours per semester (at least three credit hours for spring or summer sessions).
+Half-time Student....A part-time student enrolled in at least six credit hours per semester.

-Students enrolling in more than 18 credit hours in the fall or winter semesters (or more than six credits in the spring or summer sessions) must submit a Course Overload Approval form, signed by a counselor or advisor, when registering for courses; forms are available from the Counseling Office.
+Students enrolling in more than 18 credit hours in the fall or winter semester (or more than six credits in the spring or summer session) must submit a Course Overload Approval form, signed by a counselor or advisor, when registering for courses.
+Forms are available from the Counseling Office.